 End of defects inspections

 At around the time the defects liability period expires, representatives from Peabody and the developers will attend an inspection of your home.
 The inspection will formally log any defects that have not yet been rectified and give you a chance to point out any issues of concern.

 Appointments will then be made to rectify the outstanding defects and once these are all resolved you will be required to sign a form confirming every defect has been rectified.

 NHBC, BLP and Zurich warranties

-As well as the developer’s one year warranty, your property will be covered by an extended warranty, usually provided by either the NHBC, Zurich or BLP.
+As well as the two year developer warranty, your Peabody property will be covered by an extended warranty, usually provided by either the NHBC, Zurich or BLP.
 These warranties typically last ten years, and cover would usually include the following:

 - Load-bearing walls

 - Non load-bearing partition walls